-Hype Magazine started by LOCAL GIRL WITH A WIRLDWIDE INFLUENCE!
+Hype Magazine started by LOCAL GIRL WITH A WORLDWIDE INFLUENCE!

 By Ron Wynn